NullDefault/NullDefault/README.md

 - 👯 Interested in collaborating on **anything of interest!**

-- 💬 Ask me about **Python, Artifical Intelligence or Systems Science.**
+- 💬 Ask me about **Systems Science, Python or Artificial Intelligence.**

 - 📫 Reach out to me at [my email](mailto:dnesterovrappop@drew.edu) or [LinkedIn](https://www.linkedin.com/in/nulldefault/).